 2011 was the biggest year for UK film jobs in a very long time (I can’t find figures going back far enough but it’s the biggest year I could find on record).

 What is causing this boom?

-There are likely to be a number factors behind the recent boom in film industry workers.
+There are likely to be a number of factors behind the recent boom in film industry workers.
 One major factor is new digital acquisition and distribution methods making it easier to shoot and screen films.
 However, the biggest single factor has to be the UK Tax Credit system.

 Currently, producers of British films can claim back around 20% of the money they spend in the UK from the government.
 This system is generous, simple and has been stable since 2006.

 The government has repeatedly stated that this is going to be around for a while, signalling to large film producers (including the Hollywood studios) that the UK is a good place for long-term strategic decisions.
-This has lead to Warner Bros making Leavesden Studios its European base (much to the chagrin of some of the local residents).
+This has led to Warner Bros making Leavesden Studios its European base (much to the chagrin of some of the local residents).

 This increased confidence in the UK as a shooting location is revealed in the investment figures in UK film productions.